nuxt/nuxt/docs/3.api/3.utils/define-nuxt-component.md

 ---
 title: "defineNuxtComponent"
-description: defineNuxtComponent() is a helper function for defining type safe components with Options API.
+description: defineNuxtComponent() is a helper function for defining type-safe components with Options API.
 ---

 # `defineNuxtComponent`